mongodb/docs/README.rst

 MongoDB Mongoid Documentation
 =============================

-This repository contains tools to publish Mongoid documentation.
+This repository contains the files to handle the build and publication of the Mongoid documentation.
+The actual Mongoid documentation files are located in the mongoid repo.

 Build Locally
 -------------